AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 became the church of the popes, of the Inquisition, and of the Middle Ages.

-\"The writers of the Fourth Century generally contradict those of the Second, who were in part witnesses, or reported credible evidence and plausible traditions, whereas those later fathers were only critics, and most of them very indifferent and biased ones.
-For they often proceed from systems, historical and doctrinal, which strongly impair their qualifications for being judges.\" There seems an entire change in the church after the Nicene Council. \"The Anti-Nicene age was the World against the Church; the Post-Nicene age is the history of the World in the Church.
-As an antagonist the World was powerless; as an ally it became dangerous and its influence disastrous.\"[^372]
+"The writers of the Fourth Century generally contradict those of the Second, who were in part witnesses, or reported credible evidence and plausible traditions, whereas those later fathers were only critics, and most of them very indifferent and biased ones.
+For they often proceed from systems, historical and doctrinal, which strongly impair their qualifications for being judges."
+There seems an entire change in the church after the Nicene Council.
+"The Anti-Nicene age was the World against the Church; the Post-Nicene age is the history of the World in the Church.
+As an antagonist the World was powerless; as an ally it became dangerous and its influence disastrous."[^372]

-\"From the time of Constantine,\" says Schaff, \"church discipline declines; the whole Roman world having become nominally Christian, and the host of hypocritical professors multiplying beyond all control.\" It was during Constantine\'s reign that, among other foreign corruptions, monasticism came into Christianity, from the Hindu religions and other sources, and gave rise to those ascetic organizations so foreign to the spirit of the author of our religion, and so productive of error and evil.
-Perhaps the deterioration of Christian doctrine and life may be dated from the edict of Milan (AD 313), when \"unhappily, the church also entered on an altogether new career--- that of patronage and state protection.
-That which it was about to gain in material power it would lose in moral force and independence.\" It is probable that the beginning of the conventual life of women from which grew the nunneries and convents that covered Christendom in the succeeding centuries, was with Helen, the mother of the Emperor Constantine, who AD 331 closed a pious life at the age of eighty years.
+"From the time of Constantine," says Schaff, "church discipline declines; the whole Roman world having become nominally Christian, and the host of hypocritical professors multiplying beyond all control."
+It was during Constantine\'s reign that, among other foreign corruptions, monasticism came into Christianity, from the Hindu religions and other sources, and gave rise to those ascetic organizations so foreign to the spirit of the author of our religion, and so productive of error and evil.
+Perhaps the deterioration of Christian doctrine and life may be dated from the edict of Milan (313), when "unhappily, the church also entered on an altogether new career--- that of patronage and state protection.
+That which it was about to gain in material power it would lose in moral force and independence."
+It is probable that the beginning of the conventual life of women from which grew the nunneries and convents that covered Christendom in the succeeding centuries, was with Helen, the mother of the Emperor Constantine, who in 331 closed a pious life at the age of eighty years.
 She was accustomed to gather the virgins of the church to repasts, serving them with her own hands at table and praying in their company.

-Robertson says: \"Theophilus succeeded Timothy at Alexandria AD 385, and held the see till 412.
+Robertson says: "Theophilus succeeded Timothy at Alexandria in 385, and held the see till 412.
 He was able, bold, crafty, unscrupulous, corrupt, rapacious, domineering.
 In the first controversy between Jerome and Rufinus he had acted the creditable part of a mediator.
-His own inclinations were undoubtedly in favor of Origen; he had even deposed a bishop named Paul for his hostility to that teacher, but he now found it expedient to adopt a different line of conduct.\" Jerome and Theophilus subsequently joined hands and united in a bitter and relentless warfare against the great Alexandrian.
+His own inclinations were undoubtedly in favor of Origen; he had even deposed a bishop named Paul for his hostility to that teacher, but he now found it expedient to adopt a different line of conduct."
+Jerome and Theophilus subsequently joined hands and united in a bitter and relentless warfare against the great Alexandrian.
 There seems to have been very little principle in the course they pursued.

 ## Jerome.

-Jerome --- AD 331-420 --- was one of the ablest of the fathers of the century in which he lived --- \"the most learned except Origen,\" up to his time.
+Jerome --- 331-420 --- was one of the ablest of the fathers of the century in which he lived --- "the most learned except Origen," up to his time.
 He wrote in Latin, and was contemporary with Augustine, but did not accept all the Paganism of the great corruptor of Christianity.
 He stood in line with his Oriental predecessors.
 At first he was an